samboy/MaraDNS/tools/ej/README.md

 # Using EJ

-Here is a summary of EJ’s syntax
+EJ is an XML-like format (without a DTD, alas) which has the following tags.

 Comments:

-Comments begin with <!-- and end with -->; these comments are removed before an ej doc is translated in to any other format
+Comments begin with `<!--` and end with `-->`; these comments are removed before an ej document is translated.
+Comments must not have a `>` character in them.

 Tags to put in the header of the document:

 HEAD: Marks the beginning of the header; terminated by /HEAD

-TH: Placed in the HEAD of the document; this is the arguments to give TH when translated to a web page; terminated by /TH; only applies when converting ej documents to man page sources
+TH: Placed in the HEAD of the document; this is the arguments to give TH when translated to a man page; terminated by /TH; only applies when converting ej documents to *ROFF man pages

 DTWIDTH: How wide to make DT entries when translating to the man page
          format